bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 Repeat this operation to deploy each nodes of your cluster.

 Note: if you let nodes boot over PXE after reboot, they will again deploy, and enter in an infinite deployment loop.
-There are strategy to solve that automatically, but this is out of the scope of this training.
+There are strategies to solve that automatically, but this is out of the scope of this training.
 For now, simply change boot order after os deployment.

 ### 6.2.
 Configure client side

 Now that other nodes are deployed and reachable over ssh, it is time to configure client side on them.

 We will use clustershell (clush) a lot, as it allows to manipulate a lot of hosts over ssh at the same time.
+You can install clustershell either via packages (EPEL) either via pip.

 #### 6.2.1.
 Set hostname